Paraguay: Transportation

+Road system in South America, with divided highways highlighted in red.

 According to official data from the M.O.P.C (Ministry of Public Works and Communications of Paraguay), in 2019, there were a total of 78850 km of roads, of which 10372 km were paved.
 One of the most important recent investments in the country's history is the construction of the Bioceanic Corridor, which will cross the north of Paraguay in a horizontal line, connecting Brazil to Argentina, reaching both the ports of northern Chile, as to Brazilian ports.
 The work will open a new route for exports of products to Asia, and will enable the development of an isolated region of Paraguay, the Chaco.

 In February 2022, Paraguay inaugurated 275 km of the road (about half of the route), connecting Carmelo Peralta (Alto Paraguay), on the border with Brazil, to Loma Plata (Boquerón), in the center of the country.
 Paraguay has also been implementing the country's first double highway: 149 km of the Route 2, which connects the capital Asunción to Ciudad del Este, on the border with Brazil (the highway that also connects with port of Paranaguá).
 In January 2022, there were almost 100 km duplicated.

 The Paraguay-Paraná waterway system is a natural north–south downstream waterway of 1,600 km of a navigable network area, that gives the region direct access to the ocean, therefore, river transport is important and extensive, concentrating the most commercial maritime traffic to the port of Buenos Aires.
 Asunción is one of the main ports of Paraguay.

-Asunción airport is an important stopover for international airlines and Ciudad del Este airport, is an important international air cargo hub.
+Asunción airport is an important stopover for international airlines and Guaraní International Airport is an important international air cargo hub.

 Energy

+The total energy supply is mostly renewable at around 76% (40% hydropower and 36% biomass), the remaining 24% is covered by petroleum derivatives.
+60% of the supply is consumed locally.
+Of the exported energy, 97.1% is electricity and 2.9% is biomass.

-All of Paraguay's electricity is generated by hydropower, making it one of the cleanest in the world.
+Most of Paraguay's electricity is generated by hydropower, making it one of the cleanest in the world.